LOVE OF DISTANCE

 —from Rattle #27, Summer 2007

 Prartho Sereno: “When I first read that so much depended on a red wheelbarrow beside the white chickens, I breathed a sigh of relief.
 My inner whisperer seemed to know this kind of thing, but I had always felt her murmurings to be of no use.
 Now I could scramble through an odd labyrinth of life-hoops—psychologist, cab driver, head cook, single parent, housecleaner, palmist, phys. ed teacher, Poet in the Schools—with someone I could trust inside.
-She’s the one who writes my poems.” (website)
+She’s the one who writes my poems.” (web)